Bell palsy is a disorder of the nerve that controls movement of the muscles in the face. This nerve is called the facial or seventh cranial nerve.

-Having diabetes and being pregnant may increase the risk of Bell's palsy.
+Having diabetes and being pregnant may increase the risk for Bell palsy.

-Sometimes you may have a cold shortly before the symptoms of Bell's palsy begin.
+Sometimes, you may have a cold shortly before the symptoms of Bell palsy begin.

 Symptoms most often start suddenly, but may take 2 to 3 days to show up.
 They do not become more severe after that.